There’s a universal truth that resonates with tech job candidates: the process seems to take forever.

 To put you in front of the pack, here are 20 of the best tech interview questions you may be asked during one of the many (and slow) stages of the tech interview process.

-Ultimately, your chances hinge on how well you can show that you’re a good match for the company doing the hiring.
-Suppose you’re diligent in preparing your résumé, and you sit down for the interview with ready answers about your background and skills.
-In that case, you could progress through multiple interviewing rounds and land the job.
+Ultimately, your chances hinge on how well you can show you’re a good match for the hiring company.
+Suppose you’re diligent in preparing your résumé and sit down for the interview with ready answers about your background and skills.
+You could progress through multiple interviewing rounds and land the job in that case.